Alex Patchin McNeill, Executive Director

 Alex Patchin McNeill is the first openly transgender person to head a mainline Protestant organization.
 He is an openly transgender man, a life-long Presbyterian, and a nationally known educator and advocate for lesbian, gay, bisexual, transgender and queer (LGBTQ) Christians.
 He has trained hundreds of Christians to become community leaders through the Institute for Welcoming Resources and the Reconciling Ministries Network.
 He played key roles organizing faith communities for the passage of Amendment 10A in the PC(USA), and for marriage equality legislation in Maryland.
 McNeill has also campaigned for ballot measures and legislation to promote LGBTQ rights.
 His journey to ordination is currently being chronicled in the documentary, Out of Order.
 Alex holds a Master’s of Divinity from Harvard Divinity School, and a Bachelor’s degree from the University of North Carolina – Chapel Hill.
-He currently resides just outside of Washington, DC with his wife and three dogs.
+He currently lives in Asheville, NC with his wife and three dogs.

 Contact Alex at email@example.com.